encryptedcoins/cardano-server/README.md

 * `genServerInput` is the generator used to generate `InputOf` your server.
 Optional if `InputOf` your server has a random instance.
 * `extractActionsFromInput` is function, used to get actions from the `InputOf` your server that will be performed before the request is sent and after a successful response is received, respectively.
 It can be useful, for example, if you need to write some additional information about your inputs to external files.
 Optional if you don't need to execute any actions.

+Alternatively, you can use the [defaultClient](https://github.com/encryptedcoins/cardano-server/blob/main/src/Client/Default.hs) which requires only `FromJSON` instance of `InputOf` your server instead of `HasClient` class.
+It will read `InputOf` your server from the file and send respective request to `sumbitTx` endpoint of your server.

 3. [HasTxEndpoints](https://github.com/encryptedcoins/cardano-server/blob/main/src/Server/Endpoints/Tx/Class.hs):

 A class that defines two API endpoints on the server: `newTx` and `sumbitTx`.
 This class defines the following: